Search

 Think about a build system.
 You've got six modules, and some of them depend on others.
 Module D needs modules B and C to be built first.
 Module B needs module A. You can't just build them in any random order — you need an ordering that respects all the dependency arrows.

 This is worth internalizing because it comes up in interviews.
 If the problem says "return any valid ordering," you don't need to worry about which specific ordering your algorithm produces.
-If it says "return the lexicographically smallest ordering," that's a different problem — you'd use a min-heap instead of a regular queue in Kahn's algorithm.
 Read the requirements carefully.

 The "acyclic" part is crucial.
 If module A depends on B and B depends on A, there's no valid ordering.
 Cycles make topological sort impossible.
 We'll come back to that.